 In 2017, the Pella Tulip Market was filled with sunny days and the head wraps looked like a fun item that was too good to pass.
 One of the gals considered them and it was the purple that worked for her.
 She was happy to pose with her friend for the picture as she wore it in the head wrap manner.

 Michelle asked if the head wraps could be used for weddings.
 Certainly.
 These head wraps will provide full-head coverage and fluffiness along the neckline for a simple look on your wedding day.
-Press here for the wedding head wraps.
+A good investment, too, because it can be used after the special day.
+Be sure to check out those in white and cream to see those that would look lovely on your special day.

 Head Wraps Expand Head-wear

 In 2017, she selected a floppy hat with two hat bands.
 It would be like a totally different hat for her simply by changing the band because they are interchangeable.
-It was so nice that she stopped by the second day wearing orange.
+It was so nice that she stopped by the second day wearing orange one.
 Press here for the floppy hats.

 It’s So Sunny